 This is much greater than the estimates produced by the Australian Bureau of Statistics (ABS), because some important factors such as overtime, bonuses and the salaries of part-time and casual workers are not included in the ABS calculations.

 Where disability and gender collide, it has been called a double burden of wage discrimination.
-A study has found that this is the case for women living with MS in Sweden.
-Dr Julie Campbell (University of Tasmania, Tas) and her research team are interested to see if this is the same in Australia.
+A study has found that this is the case for women living with multiple sclerosis (MS) in Sweden.
+Dr Julie Campbell and her research team are interested to see if this is the same in Australia.

 This study will be the first in Australia to investigate this phenomenon for people living with MS. Led by Dr Campbell, the study will examine whether women and marginalised groups living with MS, in reality, earn even less than 78 cents on the dollar than men.
 If this is occurring, Dr Campbell and her team will also look at the reasons why.